ypyakymiv/react-native-searchbar/README.md

 ##### Notes for Android

 - Render the search bar component after the component it is supposed to display over. iOS handles this nicely with a `zIndex` of `10`.
+Android elevation is set to 2.
 - The bottom of the search bar will have a thin border instead of a shadow.